Guide9 min read

 Engage your supply chain

-If you're a deployer relying on a provider for high-risk AI systems, confirm that your provider is preparing for obligations — documentation, conformity assessment, CE marking.
+If you're a deployer relying on a provider for high-risk AI, confirm that your provider is preparing for obligations — documentation, conformity assessment, CE marking.

 Key Takeaways

-Prohibited practices () and AI literacy () are already in force since February 2025
+Prohibited practices () and AI literacy () are in force since February 2025; GPAI obligations since August 2025

 Tags